jankapunkt/meteor-blaze-bs4/README.md

 * `dark`

 Wherever referenced as parameters (and not stated otherwise) these values are required as listed above and without any prefix.

+**Note:** Components which strictly require a given color of the theme colors will default to `secondary` if none is given.

 ### Components / Templates